Zubax/agentic_embedded_development_toolkit/README.md

-# agentic_embedded_development_toolkit
+# Agentic Embedded Development Toolkit

-A loose collection of utilities that enable efficient AI-assited development of embedded software
+A loose collection of utilities that enable efficient AI-assited development of embedded software.